 Courses of Study

-Texas A&M University at Galveston provides undergraduate degree programs in Marine Biology (MARB), Marine Sciences (MARS), Marine Engineering Technology (MARR), Marine Transportation (MART), Marine Fisheries (MARF), Maritime Administration (MARA), Maritime Studies (MAST), Offshore and Coastal Systems Engineering (OCSE), Ocean and Coastal Resources (OCRE) and University Studies (USGA).
+Texas A&M University at Galveston provides undergraduate degree programs in Marine Biology (MARB), Marine Sciences (MARS), Marine Engineering Technology (MARR), Marine Transportation (MART), Marine Fisheries (MARF), Maritime Administration (MARA), Maritime Studies (MAST), Ocean and Coastal Resources (OCRE), and University Studies (USGA) (with concentrations in Oceans and One Health, Marine Environmental Law and Policy, Maritime Public Policy and Communication, and Tourism and Coastal Community Development).
 A 5-year program is offered to allow OCRE majors to additionally complete the Master of Marine Resources Management (MARM) degree, combining their senior year of OCRE with the first year of MARM.
 A similar 5-year program is offered to allow MARA majors to complete the Master of Maritime Administration and Logistics (MMAL) degree program in a total of 5 years.
+A new minor in Clinical Lab Sciences is offered as a partnership program with the University of Texas Medical Branch in Galveston to facilitate a bridge between the BS in University Studies with a concentration in Oceans and One Health offered by TAMUG with the Masters in Clinical Lab Sciences offered by UTMB.
 All students complete the University Core Curriculum requirements set by Texas A&M University to ensure a broad-based education.

-Texas A&M University at Galveston is fully accredited by the “Southern Association of Colleges and Schools Commission on Colleges”.
-Marine Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET and is STCW certified by the U.S. Coast Guard.
+Texas A&M University at Galveston is fully accredited as a branch campus of Texas A&M University by the “Southern Association of Colleges and Schools Commission on Colleges.”
+Marine Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET and the license option programs of the Texas A&M Maritime Academy including all STCW requirements are certified by the U.S. Coast Guard.

 U.S. Maritime Service Corps of Cadets